-British Standard BS8102 : 2009 – Code of Practise for Protection of Structures Against Water from the Ground defines performance levels for the dryness of buildings in three grades as follows:-
+British Standard BS8102 : 2022 – Protection of below ground structures against water ingress.
+Code of practice. defines performance levels for the dryness of buildings in four grades as follows:-

-Ventilation, dehumidification or air conditioning necessary, appropriate to the intended use.
+Ventilation, dehumidification or air conditioning necessary; appropriate to intended use.